 InMail messages under 400 characters receive a 22% higher-than-average response rate, according to LinkedIn’s analysis of tens of millions of messages sent between 2021 and 2022.
 That’s roughly three to four sentences.
 Short messages win because passive candidates don’t owe you their time - and they can tell the difference between a personalized note and a blast.

 What makes a passive candidate stop scrolling and actually read your message?
 Specificity.
-A tight, relevant message about why you're reaching out to them personally gets read.
-A wall of text about your company's mission and culture gets skipped.
+Short, relevant messages about why you’re reaching out personally get read.
+Walls of text about company mission and culture get skipped.

 What to Include in the First Message